7 Ways to Use Leftover Roasted Vegetables

 You can also swap roasted vegetables for any other vegetables called for in an enchilada recipe, using approximately the same amounts.
 Or you could even swap those vegetables in for meat, to make any recipe vegetarian.

-7. Add a sauce or a topping to the vegetables.
+7. Add a Sauce or Topping to the Vegetables

-These recipe pair a roasted vegetable (mostly cauliflower, I realize, which is clearly a family favorite) with a sauce or drizzle or topping but you can lift the topping part from any of these recipes and use it to dollop over whatever roasted vegetables you have on hand.
+These recipes pair a roasted vegetable swith a sauce or drizzle or topping.
+But, you can lift the topping part from any of these recipes and use it to dollop over whatever roasted vegetables you have on hand.
+Also, explore how other sauce and dressing recipes work on leftover veggies for a quick second-day dish.

 Try: